 The Power of Positive Thinking

 But how do you focus on opportunities?
-Perhaps by tapping into the real power of positive thinking – seeing problems as possibilities.
+Well, perhaps by tapping into the power of positive thinking in problem solving – seeing problems as possibilities.

 Two sales executives from the shoe industry were sent to explore a possible emerging market in Africa.
 Both were eager to seize any opportunities.

 A month later each returned to report on their observations.
 Both executives noted that hardly anybody in the country they’d visited wore shoes.

 The first executive was frustrated at a wasted journey, and reported that there was no demand for shoes, and therefore no sales opportunity.
 The second, full of enthusiasm, reported that as virtually nobody wore shoes, there was a vast untapped market and they should start shipping shoes immediately.

 Ignoring any possible ethical considerations, this story illustrates a stark difference in viewpoint.
 Both executives saw the same situation but while one saw opportunities, the other saw only problems.